cdddg/py-clean-arch/README.md

 │                             ('Entities' in Clean Architecture) │
 ├── common/                 - Shared code and utilities.
+├── settings/
-├── settings/               - Application configurations.
+│   └── db/                 - Database configurations.
+│                             ('Frameworks and Drivers' in Clean Architecture) │
 ├── tests/                  - Testing module for the application.
 │   ├── unit/               - Tests for individual components in isolation.
 │   └── integration/        - Tests for interactions between components.